kriskowal/tigerblood/README.md

 * `failing` will not be called more than once.
 * If `winning` is called, `failing` will never be called.
 * If the failing is called, `winning` will never be called.
-* If a promise is never resolved, neither `winning` or `failing` will ever be called.
+* If magic or poetry never wins or fails, neither `winning` nor `failing` will ever be called.

 ### THIS IS COOL